Course Maps & Details

 Swim Course Details:

-The Ironman 70.3 Vineman swim is staged at Johnson’s Beach in Guerneville, California.
-Water temperatures are typically between 72 and 76 degrees.
+The IRONMAN 70.3 Vineman swim is staged at Johnson’s Beach in Guerneville, California.
+Water temperatures typically range from 70 to 76 degrees.
 If this is the case on race morning wetsuits will be allowed as this falls within USA Triathlon guidelines. (please refer to the USAT website for details of the rules)

 The swim course is an out and back course which starts in front of the dam at Johnson’s Beach and proceeds upstream stream to the turn-around point.
 Swimmers will keep the swim buoys on their left for the entire swim.
 A neutral area, which is marked with buoys, where there are no swimmers, will separate the swimmers on the outbound and return legs of the swim.
 The swim course, which averages between 4 and 7 feet in depth, will be monitored by lifeguards in kayaks.

 Between the Russian River being dammed in a number of locations near Guerneville and the fact that it almost never rains in Sonoma County between June 1st and October 15th, there is very little current in the river during this time period.